Ehlinger's 4th TD lifts No. 15 Texas to 41-34 win at Tech

-The Red Raiders had tied it on Jett Duffey's fourth TD pass, a 9-yarder to Antoine Wesley with 1:45 left, before finishing with their third loss in a row.

-"Let one go that we feel like we shouldn't let go," said T.J.
-Vasher, who had two TD catches for Tech.
-"Texas played a pretty good game but we're never OK with a loss.
-So everybody's pretty upset right now."

-Wesley had eight catches for 171 yards and two touchdowns for Tech.
+Humphrey had eight catches for 159 yards and two touchdowns, and Devin Duvernay also caught two TDs.

 Duffey had 524 total yards in his second start in place of injured Alan Bowman, completing 37 of 47 passes for 444 yards and running 17 times for 80 yards.
 But he also had three crucial turnovers before the late comeback, throwing a pick near the end zone and fumbling twice on runs that ended inside the Texas 20.